VRLabs/Follower/README.md

 ## How it works

-[Follower](https://github.com/VRLabs/Follower) is used to animate a series of constraints.
+[Particle Driver](https://github.com/VRLabs/Particle-Driver) is used to animate a series of constraints.

 ## Install guide